Pros and Cons

 - Confirm the prompts which show up.

-Price, trials and subscription options
+Plans, trials and subscription options

 There are many competitors in the streaming service industry.
 These include Netflix, Hulu, Hayu, Crackle, ESPN Plus, Kodi, Philo and Plex.
 However, the good thing about CuriosityStream is that it offers a range of interesting documentaries at a price which is much lower than that seen with all in one services.
 If you prefer watching factual television, this is the service for you.

 There are many competitive features on offer with CuriosityStream.
 A good range of content, low pricing and various bundle options make it appeal to lots of people.
-There are some original programmes in place, and while it still has some catching up to do if it wants to compete with the likes of Netflix and Amazon Prime Video, it’s still a good niche contender for those who only want to watch a specific kind of content.
+There are some original programmes in place, and while it still has some catching up to do if it wants to compete with the likes of Netflix and Amazon Prime Video, it’s still a good niche contender for those who only want to watch a specific kind of program.